Skip to main content

 }

-Configuration Hierarchy
+Configuration hierarchy

-The hierarchy of configurations is as follows:
+The configuration hierarchy is as follows:

-Repository Configurations
+Repository configurations

-Environment Configurations
+Environment configurations

-These are configurations that are applicable to a specific environment within a repository.
-They are only ever applicable to units that match a specific filter.
-They are always defined in global configurations via environment blocks.
+Environment configurations apply to specific environments within a repository.
+These are relevant only to units that match a specified filter.
+They are defined in global configurations using environment blocks.
+These configurations are more specific than repository configurations and override them in contexts matching the defined filter.

-Unit Configurations
+Unit configurations

-Global Configurations
+Global configurations

-Environment Blocks
+Environment blocks

 Full Reference for Environment Blocks